Gholamreza Heydari

-Gholamreza Heydari (غلامرضا حيدري) is an Iranian engineer, academic and reformist politician who is currently a member of the Parliament of Iran representing Tehran, Rey, Shemiranat and Eslamshahr electoral district.
+Gholamreza Heydari (غلامرضا حيدري) is an Iranian engineer, academic and reformist politician who was a member of the Parliament of Iran representing Tehran, Rey, Shemiranat and Eslamshahr electoral district.
 He formerly represented Tafresh County, where he originally comes from.

 His son, Hadi Heydari, is a famous editorial cartoonist in Iran.

 Career

 Heydari is a professor and was formerly dean of School of Management and Economy at the Power and Water University of Technology.
 He was formerly advisor to the Minister of Power and is a fellow at Niroo Research Institute, the ministry's research arm.

 On 17 December 2019, Heydari criticized Iranian authorities for carrying out shootings of protesters during the 2019–20 Iranian protests.
 He also criticized Present Hassan Rouhani for his decision to increase gas prices, saying that the move "dealt a heavy blow at the social capital of the Islamic Republic.”